wcamarao/pmx/README.md

 ## Select into struct

-Always provide a struct pointer.
+Always provide a _struct_ pointer.

+Selecting into a _struct_ will error with `pgx.ErrNoRows` if an empty dataset is returned from the query.

 ```go
 type Event struct {